ajxs/yamaha_dx7_rom_disassembly/README.md

 The best place to start investigating the firmware is the *reset vector* located at `0xFFFE`.
 This specifies the location to begin execution upon reset.
 This points to the `HANDLER_RESET` subroutine, which is responsible for initialising the synth's peripherals, and the global variables stored in memory.
 Upon completion, execution falls through to the `MAIN_LOOP` subroutine, from which the synth's core functionality is facilitated.
 The `HANDLER_OCF` function is called periodically on timer interrupts.
 This is where the synth's periodic functionality is called, such as updating the synth's pitch, and amplitude modulation.
 The `HANDLER_SCI` subroutine is responsible for handling MIDI input, and output.

 ## Building the ROM
 The project's `makefile` includes a recipe for building the binary from source using the [dasm](https://dasm-assembler.github.io/ "dasm") assembler.
-Simply install dasm, and Python 3 if you don't already have it, and run `make` in the source directory.
-The script will create an intermediate assembly file in dasm's required format (`dasm_input.asm`) and assemble the binary.
+If you have dasm and GNU Make installed, you can run `make` in the source directory to assemble the binary.

 A `make compare` script is provided, which will run a script comparing the newly built binary against the original.
 This was implemented with the purpose of testing the integrity of the build process.
 The original ROM binary (`DX7-V1-8.OBJ`) required for this purpose can be obtained at [this](https://dbwbp.com/index.php/9-misc/37-synth-eprom-dumps "this") fantastic site.

-**Note:** The script used to convert to dasm's format makes certain assumptions about the source code.
-It was written with the purpose of rebuilding the original binary from source *identically*.
-Particularly, it forces extended addressing in load/store instructions to match the encoding of the original binary.
-If you are modifying the source code this may or may not suit your purposes.
-If this is the case, edit the `convert_to_dasm_format` script as required.
-This file contains appropriate documentation, and should be easy to understand.
-If you have any questions, or concerns please feel free to email me.

 ## Subroutine Prefixes
 The subroutine names are prefixed, to indicate the area of functionality.